A bird sitting in a tree is never afraid of the branch breaking, because her trust is not on the branch, but on its own wings.” Denzel Washington.

 However, many ideologies and online communities today (spanning the entire political and social spectrum) perpetuate grievance and blame worldviews.
 They typically garner community support by identifying and projecting against enemies, mocking, shaming and condemning them.
-Unfortunately, this often includes mainstream institutions, media channels and leaders.
+Some are obvious, such as conspiracy theory cultures, grievance-based social justice movements, anti-SJW and anti-woke cultures.
+Unfortunately, this also often includes mainstream institutions, media channels and leaders.
 It is very easy to get caught up in such spaces, and to allow our minds to be colonised by them.

-We are easy prey for bad faith actors and communities once we lose our sense of inner strength.
-Many such people choose to engage in attempts at aggressive power and control over the system and other people.
+We are easy prey for bad faith actors and bad faith communities once we lose our sense of inner strength.
+Once they lose our sense of egency, some people attempt aggressive power and control over the system and other people.
 They may become destructive.

 We cannot always change the world.
 I live in China, and many things here are out of my control, while other situations are simply beyond my understanding.
 I am quite vulnerable in the sense that I enjoy few of the legal or human rights that people in western countries do.
 When I experience confusion, “oppression” or injustice, quite often there are no external means of rectifying the situation.
 There are few institutions or systems to support me, let alone “safe spaces” and counselling.

-To put this in perspective, it all occurred over a period of two decades, during which time 99.9+% of my interactions with China and its people have been positive or at least neutral.
+To put all of the tales above into perspective, they have all occurred over a period of two decades, during which time 99.9+% of my interactions with China and its people have been positive or at least neutral.
 I have received so much in my time here, and that has far outweighed the negative side.
-I remain grateful (though admitedly less optimistic about my future here, than previously).
+I remain grateful (though in light of recent events, admitedly less optimistic about my future here than previously).
 Years ago I chose to let go of all grievances I held, and to focus on the present and my immediate experience.
-This opened a space for genuine engagement with Chinese people, and even with its often frustrating institutions and systems.
+This has opened a space for genuine engagement with Chinese people, and even with its often frustrating institutions and systems.
 People can sense it when you are open and present.
 And they can sense it when you are angry and resentful, projecting past grievances onto the people and situations you encounter.
 Resentment is its own punishment, and robs the soul of the nourishment of engaging with the world and its people, here and now.
 And we are all greatly in need of such sustenance during these troubled times, where we are regualarly being tested with disruption and uncertainty.

-Psychoanalyst Victor Frankyl knew it well.
-In his highly regarded book Man’s Search For Meaning, he described his time in a Nazi concentration camp, where he spent much of World War Two.
+In his highly regarded book Man’s Search For Meaning, psychoanalyst Victor Frankyl described his time in a Nazi concentration camp, where he spent much of World War Two.
 All about him he saw what were possibly the worst injustices ever perpetrated by and on humanity.
 Many of his fellow Jewish prisoners gave up.
 Typically, those that did would simply refuse to get out of bed, and lie there in their own faeces and urine, till the prison guards came to take them away and shoot them.
 Frankyl’s own human dignity and power were stripped away to almost nothing.
 Almost.
 But what Frakyl realised is that there is one kind of power that nobody, not even the Nazis, could take away from him.
 And that was the power to choose the attitude he could take to his internment.
 The meaning of it all.